IBM/dte-shared-components/README.md

 We're always looking for contributors to help us fix bugs, build new features, or help us improve the project documentation.
-If you're interested, definitely check out your link for our repository -- inprogress 👀
+If you're interested, definitely check out your link for our repository.

 ## 📝 License